gazoscalvertos/Hass-Custom-Alarm/README.md

 ## Installation

-You will need to copy the following files/complete folders into your home assistant configuration directory:
+Copy the following files/complete folders into your home assistant configuration directory:

   alarm.yaml	*This file stores your alarm configuration*